B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Medics - Failure to save people.
 The situation where a medical staff has a direct or indirect interaction with a citizen in need of medical assistance.
 Ignoring them is considered fail roleplay.
 - Policemen - Failure to apply the Road Traffic Code.
 The situation where a member of the police department observes a person or a group of people violating the penal or traffic code and passes by them without taking action according to the internal protocol of the concerned department. <span style="color: yellowgreen">Exception:</span> The moment when the police do not have the necessary capabilities in terms of numbers, equipment, or skills to intervene.
 (Example: A single police unit arrives at a store robbery and sees that they are significantly outnumbered, 2 vs. 8, at which point the police can leave and request/wait for reinforcements).
 - Opening OOC in IC
+- Towing legally parked vehicles without ensuring that they are abandoned.
+If you find a legally parked vehicle but believe it is abandoned, ask nearby players to verify if the vehicle is owned by someone or if it is abandoned.
+If there is no one nearby, you are required to wait at least 5 minutes to confirm if it is indeed abandoned.
+If a player opens a ticket for a legally parked car missing, you are required to provide clear evidence that you have verified that the car is owned by someone nearby and that you waited the 5 minutes.
+- Robbing people in a coma regardless of the area they are in

 <span style="color: yellow">Mentions:</span>
 - You have the right to tow legally parked vehicles only if they are abandoned and under the following conditions.
 If you find a legally parked vehicle but believe it is abandoned, ask nearby players to check if the vehicle is owned by someone or if it is abandoned.
 If no one is nearby, you are required to wait at least 5 minutes to confirm whether it is truly abandoned.
 If a player opens a ticket for a legally parked vehicle’s disappearance, you are required to provide clear evidence showing that you checked whether the vehicle is owned by someone nearby and that you waited the required 5 minutes.